-The Singer 66 was the first sewing machine, in my opinion, that produced a near perfect stitch.
+The Singer 66 was the first mass produced sewing machine, in my opinion, that produced a near perfect stitch.
 When sewing well the 66 will out-sew nearly any modern machine through a huge variety of fabrics from linen to lace, horse blankets to buckram.
 It is simply near perfect engineering but this came at a price.
 A Singer 66 was one of the most expensive sewing machines on the market costing several months wages.

 Now let me explain, in 1916 a basic Singer 66k was £7,10s.
 Doesn't sound much until you find that many people were earning less that a pound a week.
 Suddenly the machine cost nearly two months wages, in today's terms, a fortune.

 Most sewers would opt for the Singer 17 or 27 or another make or even its smaller twin, the Singer 99 at £6.10, but for those professional sewers who wanted more foot clearance and space the Singer 66 was the queen.
 Expensive but simply the best on the market at the time.

 Built like a watch in the largest sewing machine factory in the world

 The 66 arrived after nearly half a century of improvements and developments.
 The mass produced machine was introduced around 1900 and used the smooth oscillating hook.
 The hook mounted horizontally allowed the bobbin to be simply dropped into the machine.
 The simplicity of threading and perfection of stitch made the 66 an instant best seller.
 The high-arm clearance and sewing ability was second to none.
 As the advert said, Built like a watch in the largest sewing factory in the world.

 The Singer model 66 ran from the 1900 right up until the model was superseded by the amazing Singer 201 around 1950.
 This is a 1940 model 66 in a rare Godzilla or crinkle finish sometimes attributed to war sales.